hsergi/Roman_Coronagraph_ETC/README.md

   - Roman Coronagraph ETC: move to the installation directory, for instance, `/Users/user_name/.../GitHub/`
     - Execute `git clone https://github.com/hsergi/Roman_Coronagraph_ETC.git`.
-        Use the token generated before or geenrate a new token following similar steps as explained before
+        Use the token generated before or generate a new token following similar steps as explained before

 - If you already have `astropy` installed, it's usually convenient to keep